Word Counter& Text Analyser

 About this word counter

 This free word counter gives you an instant, comprehensive breakdown of any text.
-Unlike basic word counters, it tracks words, characters (with and without spaces), sentences, paragraphs, unique words, reading time, speaking time, and an estimated page count — all updating in real time as you type or paste.
+Unlike basic word counters that show only a total, it tracks words, characters with and without spaces, sentences, paragraphs, unique words, reading time, speaking time, and an estimated page count — all updating in real time as you type or paste.
+The word frequency analyser shows your most-used words, helping identify repetition and overused vocabulary.

 Who uses a word counter?

 Students and academics use word counters to hit essay targets and stay within assignment limits.
-Most university submissions require a specific word count, and knowing your running total prevents last-minute surprises.
+Most university submissions specify a word count, and knowing your running total in real time prevents last-minute surprises and rushed cutting.
+The unique word count feature helps identify vocabulary variety — a common assessment criterion.

-Social media managers need character counts for platform limits — Twitter/X enforces 280 characters, LinkedIn posts perform best under 1,300, and Instagram captions cut off after 125 characters in the feed.
+Social media managers need precise character counts for platform limits.
+Twitter/X enforces a 280-character limit per post.
+LinkedIn posts perform best under 1,300 characters.
+Instagram captions are truncated after 125 characters in the feed, so the most important content should appear first.
+Facebook posts over 480 characters are collapsed with a "See more" link.

 How is speaking time calculated?

-Speaking time is estimated at 130 words per minute, which reflects the average conversational speaking pace.
-Presentations and speeches typically run at 100–150 WPM depending on the speaker and subject matter.
-Reading time uses 238 WPM, the median silent reading speed for adults.
+Speaking time is estimated at 130 words per minute, which reflects the average conversational speaking pace for a clear, natural delivery.
+Presentations and public speeches typically run at 100–150 WPM depending on the speaker and subject matter — faster for energetic presentations, slower for complex or technical content where the audience needs processing time.
+Audiobooks typically record at 150–160 WPM.
+Auctioneers and fast talkers can reach 250–400 WPM, but at these speeds comprehension drops significantly.

 How are pages estimated?

-The page estimate assumes a standard academic format: 12pt Times New Roman, double-spaced, with standard 1-inch margins — the default for most essay submissions.
-This works out to approximately 250 words per page.
+The page estimate assumes a standard academic format: 12pt Times New Roman, double-spaced, with standard one-inch margins — the default for most essay and manuscript submissions.
+This format produces approximately 250 words per page.
 Single-spaced at 12pt runs approximately 500 words per page.
+Courier 12pt double-spaced, the standard manuscript format for fiction submissions to publishers, also runs approximately 250 words per page.
+These are estimates — actual page counts vary with formatting choices, paragraph breaks, and headers.

 Frequently asked questions